-Ratings of Securities.
+Ratings of Securities; Unrated Securities.
 Subsequent to its purchase by a Portfolio, an issue of rated securities may cease to be rated or its rating may be reduced below any minimum that may be required for purchase by the Portfolio.
 Once the rating of a portfolio security has been changed or a rated security has ceased to be rated, a Portfolio will consider all circumstances deemed relevant in determining whether to continue to hold the security.
+In addition, it is possible that a Rating Agency might not timely change its ratings of a particular issue to reflect subsequent events.
 To the extent the ratings given by a Rating Agency for any securities change as a result of changes in such organizations or their rating systems, a Portfolio will attempt to use comparable ratings as standards for its investments in accordance with any investment policies described in such Portfolio's Prospectus and this SAI.
 The ratings of the Rating Agencies represent their opinions as to the quality of the securities which they undertake to rate.
 It should be emphasized, however, that ratings are relative and subjective and are not absolute standards of quality.
 Although these ratings may be an initial criterion for selection of portfolio investments, the Investment Manager also will evaluate these securities and the creditworthiness of the issuers of such securities based upon financial and other available information.